shaileshlal/CICYSiamese/README.md

 This is a repository of codes for and around our work in [arXiv:2111.04761](https://arxiv.org/abs/2111.04761).

 In this paper we apply Siamese Neural Networks to learn a similarity score for Complete Intersection Calabi Yau manifolds of complex dimension 3.
-These dataset are known as CICY3 in the literature, and are downloadable [here](http://www-thphys.physics.ox.ac.uk/projects/CalabiYau/cicylist/) and [here](http://www1.phys.vt.edu/cicydata/).
+These datasets are known as CICY3 in the literature, and are downloadable [here](http://www-thphys.physics.ox.ac.uk/projects/CalabiYau/cicylist/) and [here](http://www1.phys.vt.edu/cicydata/).

 These are a class of manifolds which are of central importance for building string theory models